 Gettysburg Address Tablets for National Cemeteries to Honor Abraham Lincoln Bicentennial

 February 2009 marked the bicentennial of President Lincoln's birth.
 In 1909, to celebrate the centennial of this event, the U.S. Army placed his Gettysburg Address, cast in iron, in all national cemeteries.
 Over the years some tablets were removed, and the number of national cemeteries increased.
 This project assures that all national cemeteries contain this symbolic artifact of NCA's origin.

 The National Park Service's National Center for Preservation Technology & Training completed a study in 2011* to evaluate general cleaning needs of marble government-issued headstones.

-NCA and the National Register of Historic Places (NRHP) and Designated National Historic Landmarks
+National Register of Historic Places (NRHP) & Designated National Historic Landmarks

 Many of the oldest national cemeteries and soldiers lots managed by NCA are recognized as historically significant and are listed on the National Register of Historic Places (NRHP) and/or designated as a National Historic Landmarks (NHL).

 This 2011 guidance outlines how the National Park Service determined that all national cemeteries are eligible for the NRHP regardless of age.